OutdoorStore/TheOutdoorStore/README.md

 	* The Navigation Properties are CartItems.
 	* It has a one to many relationship with the CartItems table.

-#### Athentication
+#### Authentication
 Users are authenticated by the submission of their email and password located in a form on the Login page.
+Once logged in their claims can be accessed in their stored cookies for their first and last names.
+If you are logged as the admin, then there is an additional claim that represents their role as an admin.
+This is what is used for the authorization.

 #### Authorization
 - Anonymous Users: All anonymous users can view the Home, Products, About Us, Login, and Register pages.